 If that were accurate, then all aboard!
 Sounds great to me.
 But as you’ll see, this recommendation is far off the mark.
 When you really drill into these claims, you come back empty-handed.
 You find papers that cherry-pick epidemiology and make absurd assumptions to defend salt restriction.

-Why are we cherry-picking epidemiology?
-We have massive population studies (e.g., The Intersalt Study) that have by and large settled this question.
+On the other hand, we have massive population studies (e.g., The Intersalt Study) that have already settled this debate.
 Across 48 global populations, dietary salt intake didn’t predict the prevalence of high blood pressure.
 The highest salt population actually had a lower median blood pressure than the lowest salt population.

-I’ll concede that sedentary people who eat an ultra-processed diet tend to consume more salt than average, and that they tend to suffer worse health outcomes too.
-But against the backdrop of the population studies we just referenced, it’s pretty clear that salt isn’t the culprit influencing these poor outcomes—it’s the ultra-processed diet combined with a sedentary lifestyle.
+I’ll concede that sedentary people who eat an ultra-processed diet tend to consume more salt on average, and that they tend to suffer worse health outcomes too.
+But against the backdrop of the population studies I just referenced, it’s pretty clear that salt isn’t the culprit influencing these poor outcomes—it’s the ultra-processed diet combined with a sedentary lifestyle.